OleksandrVahin/numerical-analysis/README.md

 1) Root search - program, which can generate polynomial functions, find roots on segments via bisection, chord and newton methods
 2) SLAE solver - script to solve system of linear algebraic equations using Yakobi method
+3) NSE solver - script to solve nonlinear system of equations using simple iterations and Newton methods